aperveyev/booru_yolo/models/README.md

 #### possible improvements

 New classes: <br>
-~ hchibi - round shaped with giant eyes, no ears and (almost) no hair, close to rabbit without ears <br>
-~ hhorse - sharp muzzle (like a dog or dragon) but without jaws, not pony hairstyle <br>
 ~ tail - fluffy furry feature <br>
 ~ foot - human one (may be with shoes) with a part of shin outstanding from other torso components